 PMP occurs when a consumer pays with their mobile device while checking out in a physical store.

-Although adoption of PMP has been slow in the U.S, 2020 has had a meaningful impact.
+Although adoption of PMP has been slow in the US, 2020 has had a meaningful impact.

-Consumers are increasingly finding it more convenient to pool their resources using a digital wallet rather than a physical one.
+Consumers are increasingly finding it more convenient to pool their resources using a digital wallet vs a physical one.

-Venmo’s user base has grown from 10 million in 2017 to 52 million in 2020 (A CAGR of 73%).
-Its payment volume has also increased to over $100 billion in 2019 from $34 billion in 2017.
+Venmo’s user base grew from 10 million in 2017 to 52 million in 2020 (at a CAGR of 73%).
+As of 2022 there are around 83 million.

 The payment company’s peer-to-peer money transfer app allows users to pay vendors through the app, transfer money to friends, trade stocks, and even buy bitcoin.

-Interest in Square’s Cash App has increased significantly over the last 5 years, growing at a rate of 2966%.
+Interest in Square’s "Cash App" has increased significantly over the last 5 years, growing 53%.

-Some of the largest U.S. banks have also gotten in on the action, developing their own mobile payment app called Zelle.
+Some of the largest US banks have also gotten in on the action, developing their own mobile payment app called Zelle.